 Commencement for December 2015, May and August 2016, graduates is scheduled for Wednesday, May 11, 2016.
 The Purdue University Commencement will be held in the Columbus Learning Center, beginning at 6:00 pm.
 A reception, sponsored by The Purdue Club of Bartholomew County, will follow the ceremony.
 Dr. Joseph Fuehne, Director for Columbus, will preside over the ceremony.

 This event will take place prior to the graduation ceremony from 4:00 pm to 5:30 pm.
+The celebration will include food, caricature artist, photo booth, displays of the graduates, and (pending confirmation) rides on the Boilermaker Special.
 This will be a great opportunity for students and their families to have pictures taken as well.
 There is no cost to attend our Pre-Commencement Celebration.
-More details to be announced.

 CAP AND GOWN